 Most of the IPL teams have played safe by choosing the same skipper for their teams, who have previously led them to IPL trophies.
 The IPL franchises have appointed their captains for this season.
-And the management have opted for their best player for the position.
-The common trait between Dinesh Karthik, MS Dhoni, David Warner, Virat Kohli, Gautam Gambhir, R Ashwin, Steve Smith and Rohit Sharma is that, they all have performed exceptionally well and stands out from rest of the players in IPL and at international level.
+And the management has opted for their best player for the position.
+The common trait between Dinesh Karthik, MS Dhoni, David Warner, Virat Kohli, Gautam Gambhir, R Ashwin, Steve Smith and Rohit Sharma is that they all have performed exceptionally well and stood out from rest of the players in IPL and at international level.

 Steve Smith has led Pune Warriors, Rajasthan Royals and Rising Pune Supergiants in 24 matches.
-Smith side has won 16 matches with a win percent of 66.66.
+Smith side has won 16 games with a win percent of 66.66.
 Rohit Sharma has a winning percent of 60.66.
-He has led Mumbai Indians in 75 matches and MI has won 49 matches and lost 29 in his leadership.
+He has led Mumbai Indians in 75 matches, and MI has won 49 matches and lost 29 in his leadership.

 As a contributor in IPL, captain of RCB, Virat Kohli has scored 4418 runs in 141 innings with an average of 37.44.
 He has second most runs in the IPL followed by the captain of Mumbai Indians.
 Rohit Sharma has scored 4207 runs in 154 innings with an average of 32.61.
 David Warner, captain of Sunrisers Hyderabad, is at fifth position.
 Warner has scored 4014 runs in 114 innings.
 He has a phenomenal average of 40.54 and batting strike rate of 142.13.
 MS Dhoni is also under top 10 lists of players having most runs in IPL career.
 He has scored 3561 runs in 143 innings with an average of 37.88.